Athlete Assessments’ DISC Methodology

-Observing and responding to the personalities of people around us is a major part ofour daily lives.
+Observing and responding to the personalities of people around us is a major part of our daily lives.
 Consciously or not, we are constantly responding to a range of personalities and behaviors that combine in countless ways in all sorts of different situations.
-This includes coaches’ and athletes’ personalities in sports training, teams and competition environments.
+This includes different individual’s personalities in sports training, teams and competition environments.

 Personality is made up of the characteristic patterns of thoughts, feelings and behaviors making each of us unique and distinct.
-From approximately 21 years of age personality remains fairly consistent throughout life, even under varying circumstances and environments.
+Research suggests that from approximately 21 years of age personality remains fairly consistent throughout life, even under varying circumstances and environments.